tsackton/taelgarverse/docs/background/languages.md

 _Alphabet_: Cymean is written using the Drankorian alphabet *Intelligibility*: Isinguese is a closely related language, and is usually mutually understandable with Cymean.
 Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is loosely understandable with effort to speakers of Cymean.
 ##### Isinguese
-A number of mutually understandable languages and dialects spoken throughout the [Istaros Watershed](<../gazetteer/major-rivers/istaros-watershed/istaros-watershed.md>) before te destruction of [Isingue](<../gazetteer/upper-istaros/isingue.md>).
+A number of mutually understandable languages and dialects spoken throughout the [Istaros Watershed](<../gazetteer/major-rivers/istaros-watershed/istaros-watershed.md>) before the destruction of [Isingue](<../gazetteer/upper-istaros/isingue.md>).
 Today it survives amongst the Isinguese refugee communities, especially in the [Duchy of Maseau](<../gazetteer/greater-sembara/duchy-of-maseau/duchy-of-maseau.md>) and the [Refounded Alliance of Aurbez](<../gazetteer/upper-istaros/refounded-alliance-of-aurbez/refounded-alliance-of-aurbez.md>), and can also be occasionally heard in [Tollen](<../gazetteer/greater-sembara/tollen/tollen.md>).

 _Real world analog_: Spanish or French, more French in the northern areas, Spanish to the south
 _Alphabet_: Isinguese is written using the Drankorian alphabet